-Are you looking to form a limited liability company (LLC) in the state of Rhode Island, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating a Rhode Island LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Rhode Island, but you’re not sure how the process works?
+There are several important steps to create a compliant Rhode Island LLC that can do business in the state.

 To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.

 Guru Tip: If you want help setting up an LLC, we recommend the LLC filing service ZenBusiness.
 It has excellent pricing, features and company values.

 What is a Rhode Island LLC?

 The Rhode Island LLC is one of the most popular business structures in the state.
 It’s a more casual and flexible type of business than a corporation, but includes the personal asset protection that’s lacking from sole proprietorships and general partnerships.